 "Sign, off-premises directional" means an off-premises sign used to direct pedestrian or vehicular traffic to a facility, service, or business located on other premises within one thousand five hundred (1,500) feet of the sign.
-The message of such sign shall not include any reference to brand names of products or services whether or not available on such other premises; provided, that the name For current SMC structure c the Office of the Cit of the facility, service or business may be used.
+The message of such sign shall not include any reference to brand names of products or services whether or not available on such other premises; provided, that the name of the facility, service or business may be used.